EdTech design with purpose: why UX, not just content, determines success?

 Different Audiences = Different Strategies

-Audience Design Focus Key Design Strategies
+Audience Design focus Key design strategies

-- Simple, intuitive interaction patterns
+K–5 (early learners) Cognitive development, visual storytelling, SEL - Simple, intuitive interaction patterns

 - Visual storytelling and repetition